 The students are collecting pictures of veterans with Vol State ties for a honor wall.
 It will be on display in the Nichols Dining Room.
 You can turn in pictures, but you need to do it soon.
 See the Office of Student Life in Wood 215.

-Posted by Tiffany Rivera at 3:57 PM
+Posted by Tiffany Toney at 3:57 PM